 That's noteworthy in a day and time when teachers are more pressed than ever to get their students to meet performance goals and getting through the curriculum seems to be the be-all and end-all of public education.

 Whatever the reason, the Garner community rallies around its school.
 You could take the word "school" out of that sentence and replace it with "town" and I have the sense the sentence would be just as true.
 It will be interesting to see how that dynamic changes when there are two high schools in Garner.
 Hopefully, the community will wrap its arms around both schools equally.

 People are, I think, proud to call Garner home.
 That applies not only to those people who grew up in Garner and remain there, but to newcomers too.
 They seem perfectly happy to tell someone they are from Garner.

-That means jobs not only for Garner residents, but from places like Cleveland, Raleigh, Clayton and, potentially even Smithfield.
+That means jobs not only for Garner residents; but also, for residents from places like Cleveland, Raleigh, Clayton and, potentially even Smithfield.

-Garner’s civic community is also thriving.
-I’ve been able to visit both of Garner’s Rotary Clubs and they are robust organizations with a lot of irons in the fire.
-The same could be said for the Woman’s Club, the Kiwanis Clubs, the veterans organizations and faith-based organizations.
+Garner's civic community is also thriving.
+I've been able to visit both of Garner's Rotary Clubs and they are robust organizations with a lot of irons in the fire.
+The same could be said for the Woman's Club, the Civitan Club, the Lions Club, the veterans organizations and faith-based organizations.

 The Garner Chamber of Commerce has helped grow a thriving arts community and they've made sure to keep Garner business people involved and engaged in the issues that matter to people who live, work and play in Garner.
 People are committed to helping other people for the sake of doing the right thing.